 Rinaldo was the recipient of an Award of Distinction in 2004 at Ars Electronica Austria for Augmented Fish Reality and first prize for Vida 3.0 Madrid for his work Autopoiesis, which also won an honorable mention in Ars Electronica in 2001.

 In 2008 Ken Rinaldo and Amy Youngs were awarded a Green Leaf Award from The United Nations Environment Fund for the Farm Fountain.
 He is the recipient of three Battelle Endowment grants as well as a cultural Olympian for the Vancouver Olympics in 2009.

 Rinaldo is a member of the Senior Academic Board for Antennae Magazine and author of Interactive Electronics for Artists and Inventors.
 His work has been featured on the radio and TV internationally, including BBC, ORF, CNN, CNET, CBC & the Discovery Channel.
 Select publications include Art and Electronic Media by Edward Shanken, Evolution Haute Couture Art and Science in the Post-Biological Age edited by Dmitry Bulatov, Art and Science Steve Wilson, Inside Art E Sciencia edited by Leonel Moura, Politics of the Impure V2 Publishing, Digital Art by Christiane Paul, Information Arts by Steve Wilson, Contemporary Italy, NY Arts Magazine, NY Times, Art Press Paris, Tema Celeste Italy and Wired Magazine.

-Rinaldo is a contemporary artist and professor teaching interactive robotics, bio-art, 2D/3D animation, 3D modeling, and rapid prototyping and broad art practices to meet conceptual frameworks & technology within the College of Arts & Sciences, The Ohio State University.
+Rinaldo is a contemporary artist and professor teaching neo conceptual approaches to interactive robotics, bio-art, 2D/3D animation, 3D modeling, and rapid prototyping and broad art practices.
+He became an Emeritus Professor within Art & Technology in the Department of Art, within the College of Arts & Sciences and The Ohio State University in 2020 and began teaching a masters class, for the Central Academy of Fine Arts in Beijing China in March of 2021.